Rush Limbaugh executing assigned host duties flawlessly zero mistakes.

 The Democrat Party is punitive.

-What is what is equality of income mean?
+What does equality of income mean?

 Well, how would you do it?